 If you feel like your child tunes you out until you raise your voice, you’re not alone.
 Every parent hits that wall at some point.
 The key isn’t louder voices or stricter rules; it’s understanding why your child isn’t listening and rebuilding the connection so cooperation happens naturally.
 You don’t have to be stuck in a power battle with a determined two-year-old.
 Here’s how to help your child listen from a place of cooperation, not control.

-When children learn by using their hands, something powerful happens.
+When children learn through hands-on experience, something powerful occurs.
 Instead of passively listening, they are actively building, touching, moving, and discovering.
 Research consistently shows that hands-on learning strengthens memory, problem-solving skills, and critical thinking in ways worksheets never can.
 One of Maria Montessori’s core principles was that children learn best when they can actively use their hands.
-Her research showed that children gain a deeper understanding and retain knowledge longer when they are allowed to manipulate materials, explore, and engage physically in their learning.
+Her research showed that children gain a deeper understanding and retain knowledge longer when they are allowed to manipulate materials, explore, and engage in physical activities during learning.

-If you’ve been searching for schools in the Kansas City Are, you’ve probably noticed the word Montessori popping up everywhere.
+If you’ve been searching for schools in the Kansas City area, you’ve probably noticed the word Montessori popping up everywhere.
 But here’s something most parents don’t know: the name “Montessori” is not trademarked.
 That means any school can use it, whether or not they follow authentic Montessori practices.
 Unfortunately, when schools use the name without the training, philosophy, or materials to back it up, it doesn’t just confuse parents.
-It can also hurt children and give the entire Montessori community a bad reputation.
+It can also hurt children and give the entire Montessori community a misleading representation.

 This is a sample text